palant/pfp-website/content/documentation/installing-native-host/index.md

 ## Initial setup

-The initial setup has two purposes: selecting a database file to be used and making sure browsers know where PfP Native Host is located.
+The initial setup has two purposes: selecting database files to be used and making sure browsers know where PfP Native Host is located.
 You can select an option by using arrow keys and pressing Enter.
-You can close the application by pressing Esc.
+You can exit the application by pressing Esc.

-{{< img src="initial-setup.png" width="465" alt="Terminal window displaying the text: “Database is not configured.
+{{< img src="initial-setup.png" width="548" alt="Terminal window displaying the text: “No databases configured, you need to add a database.
 If you already have a KeePass database, this application can use it.”
 Two options are being displayed below: “Select an existing database” and “Create a new database.”" />}}

 If you don’t have a KeePass passwords database already (e.g. one created by KeePass or KeePassXC), the application will guide you through the process of creating a new database and setting up a secure passphrase.